 Baseline Jaccard Cosine L1 JS

-Tourism 43.81% 39.06% 43.90% 41.97% 42.57%
+Tourism 44.69% 39.54% 41.81% 41.59% 42.35%

-Finance 41.03% 40.42% 38.37% 39.78% 39.95%
+Finance 38.85% 38.63% 36.69% 38.48% 38.66%

-Table 4: Results of Smoothing
+Table 7: Results of Smoothing in terms of F-Measure F'

-5.5 Discussion
+6.4 Discussion

-We have shown that our FCA-based approach is a reasonable alternative to similarity-based clustering approaches, even yielding better results on our datasets with regard to the F' measure defined in Section 4.
+We have shown that our FCA-based approach is a reasonable alternative to similarity-based clustering approaches, even yielding better results on our datasets with regard to the F' measure defined in Section 5.
 The main reason for this is that the concept hierarchies produced by FCA yield a higher recall due to the higher number of concepts, while maintaining the precision at the same time.
 Furthermore, we have shown that the conditional probability performs reasonably well as information measure compared to other more elaborate measures such as the ones used by (Hindle, 1990) or (Resnik, 1997).
 Unfortunately, applying a smoothing method based on clustering mutually similar terms does not improve the quality of the automatically learned concept hierarchies.
-Table 5 highlights the fact that every approach has its own benefits and drawbacks.
-The main benefit of using FCA is on the one hand that on our datasets it performed better than the other algorithms thus producing better concept hierarchies On the other hand, it does not only generate clusters formal concepts to be more specific - but it also provides an intensional description for these clusters thus contributing to better understanding by the ontology engineer (compare Figure 1 (left)).
+Table 8 highlights the fact that every approach has its own benefits and drawbacks.
+The main benefit of using FCA is on the one hand that on our datasets it performed better than the other algorithms thus producing better concept hierarchies On the other hand, it does not only generate clusters formal concepts to be more specific - but it also provides an intensional description for these clusters thus contributing to better understanding by the ontology engineer (compare Figure 2 (left)).
 This is in contrast to the similarity-based methods, which do not provide the same level of traceability due to the fact that it is the numerical value of the similarity between two high-dimensional vectors which drives the clustering process and which thus remains opaque to the engineer.
-The agglomerative and divisive approach are different in this respect as the agglomerative paradigm the initial merges of small-size clusters correspond to high degrees of similarity and are thus more understandable, while in the divisive paradigm the splitting of clusters aims at minimizing the overall cluster variance thus being harder to trace.
+The agglomerative and divisive approach are different in this respect as in the agglomerative paradigm, initial merges of small-size clusters correspond to high degrees of similarity and are thus more understandable, while in the divisive paradigm the splitting of clusters aims at minimizing the overall cluster variance thus being harder to trace.